Fu Jen Catholic University: Early history

-The institution was originally established in Beijing in 1925 by the Benedictines of St. Vincent Archabbey in Latrobe, Pennsylvania, at the request of the Holy See, with archabbot Aurelius Stehle serving as chancellor.
+The institution was originally established in Beijing in 1925 by the Benedictines of St. Vincent Archabbey in Latrobe, Pennsylvania, at the request of the Holy See, with Archabbot Aurelius Stehle serving as chancellor.
 Fu Jen, then commonly known as the Catholic University of Peking, was itself a successor to the Fu Jen Academy (輔仁社), which was created through the efforts of Catholic scholars Ma Xiangbo and Ying Lianzhi.
 The university's first president (1925–1927) was the American missionary George Barry O'Toole, OSB.
 He was succeeded by Chen Yuan, a Chinese Protestant and renowned historian, who remained university president until the school's forced closure by the Chinese Communist government in 1952.

 In 1933 the Benedictines in the United States, in the midst of the Great Depression, were no longer able to sustain Fu Jen's mission.
 Administration of the university passed to the Society of the Divine Word in Germany.
 Its affiliation with Germany, an ally of Imperial Japan, helped protect university personnel from extreme brutality inflicted elsewhere by occupying Imperial Japanese soldiers during the Sino-Japanese War (1937–1945).

 After World War II

-In August 1945, China repelled the Imperial Japan and won the World War II.
-The Nationalist Government made an exception to ratify Fu Jen students' status during the occupation of Beijing.
-Since the development of the university has not been interrupted by the war, its scientific strength has become China's top.
-Well-known scientists such as Chien Shih-Liang taught at Fu Jen, and graduates such as Lee C. Teng and Wang Guangmei will become world celebrities in the future.
-On December 24 of the same year, Thomas Tien Ken-sin, the university chairman, was created cardinal.
+Since the university's operation had not been interrupted by the war, it quickly became one of China's top science programs.
+Well-known scientists such as Chien Shih-Liang taught at Fu Jen, and graduates such as Lee C. Teng and Wang Guangmei became famous alumni.
+On December 24, 1945, Thomas Tien Ken-sin, the university chairman, was made a cardinal.
 The following year, the School of Agriculture was added and preparations for the School of Medicine began.
-The university bought a freighter to travel between Tianjin, Shanghai and Keelung to increase revenue.
 Also in the same year, the first Taiwan Alumni Association of Fu Jen was established in Dadu, Taichung, Taiwan.

 After the Communists assumed power in China in 1949, religious organisations, including the Catholic Church, began to be systematically repressed.
 In 1952 this intensified and the government merged Fu Jen with the Beijing Normal University, Peking University, Renmin University, China University of Political Science and Law, and Central University of Finance and Economics.
-Under Mao Zedong's arrangement, Chen Yuan, the former principal of Fu Jen, was transferred to the Normal University as the new principal.
+Under Mao Zedong's arrangement, Chen Yuan, the former president of Fu Jen, was transferred to the Normal University as the new president.